 Top 10 Things To Do In Tahiti

-Tahiti… Just that name stirs up images of an exotic tropical paradise.
-I’ve spent weeks exploring Tahiti during my five visits (and counting) of French Polynesia and here’s my personal list of the top things to do in Tahiti.
+Tahiti.
+Just the sound of its name stirs up images of an exotic tropical paradise.
+I’ve spent weeks exploring Tahiti during multiple of French Polynesia and here’s my personal list of the top things to do in Tahiti.
 The biggest island in the French territory is often overlooked by tourists on the hunt for the white sand beaches and overwater bungalows, but Tahiti offers plenty of thrills for nature-lovers, both around the coast and in its mountainous interior.
 Tahiti is often the name used to describe the 118 islands and atolls that make up French Polynesia, even though it’s technically just the main island’s formal name.

 Tahiti, Tailor Made!